 Institute a nap routine, if you haven’t already.

-Many of you no doubt have a solid bedtime routine in place – but lots of parents overlook the nap routine!
-But in our experience, a nap time routine can really help a baby or toddler go from full-on playing and fun to falling asleep.
+Many of you no doubt have a solid bedtime routine in place.
+But lots of parents overlook the nap routine!
+In our experience, a nap time routine can really help a baby or toddler go from full-on playing and fun to falling asleep.
 If your baby is fighting sleep at nap time, and you suspect it’s because they are having trouble transitioning from playtime to nap time, then try a calming nap routine.
-Just be sure to keep it on the short side – one story and a quick lullaby is great.
+Just be sure to keep it on the short side.
+One story and a quick lullaby is great for a naptime routine.

 Adjust your baby’s feeding and sleeping schedule to allow for more or less wake time.